SolaceSamples/solace-samples-spring/_docs/spring-cloud-stream.md

 ## Project Setup
 You should now be in a directory that itself contains multiple directories.
 The following 4 will be used in this tutorial:
-* cloud-streams-processor
+* cloud-stream-processor
-* cloud-streams-sink
+* cloud-stream-sink
-* cloud-streams-source
+* cloud-stream-source
 * spring-samples-datamodel

 The following sections will run the apps from the command line, but if you prefer to use an IDE the projects can be imported as "Maven Projects"